Skip to content

 Technical Notes

-A brief summary of the linear algebra behind the Bernstein-Vazirani algorithm.
-The first Hadamard transformation generates an equal super-position over all the standard basis elements:
+Here is a brief summary of the linear algebra behind the Bernstein-Vazirani algorithm.
+The first Hadamard transformation generates an equal superposition over all the standard basis elements:

 \[|0\rangle_n \xrightarrow[H^{\otimes n}]{} \frac{1}{2^{n/2}}\sum^{2^n-1}_{j=0}|j\rangle_n.\]